SoulAuctioneer/phoenix-vapi/README.md

    - Vapi API key:
      - Go to [vapi.ai](https://vapi.ai)
      - Sign up and get your API key
+   - OpenAI API key:

-5. Configure your API keys:
+10. Configure your API keys:
    - Open the `.env` file in the project root
    - Add your keys:
      ```